-Mr. Deng, aged 58, was appointed as an independent non-executive Director by the Board on 19 April 2016.
-Mr. Lau is also a member of the audit committee and remuneration committee of the Board.
-Mr. Deng graduated from the Zhengzhou University with a Bachelor Degree in Economics in 1983.
-Mr. Deng holds a Master's Degree in LLM awarded by the China University of Political Science and Law in 1997 and a PhD in Economics awarded by the Renmin University of China in 2003.
+Mr. Deng, aged 58, graduated from the Zhengzhou University with a Bachelor Degree in Economics in 1983.
+Mr. Deng holds a Master's Degree in LLM rewarded by the China University of Political Science and Law in 1997 and a PhD in Economics rewarded by the Renmin University of China in 2003.
 Mr. Deng has extensive working experience and supervision in the financial industry.
-Mr. Deng was appointed as the President of the respective branches of the Bank of Communications in Zhengzhou and Tianjin during the years from 1991 to 2000.
+He was appointed as the President of the respective branches of the Bank of Communications in Zhengzhou and Tianjin during the years from 1991 to 2000.
 He was appointed as the Vice Chairman of China Everbright Bank Co., Ltd. in 2001.
-He was also the Chairman of the Board of Supervisors of China Everbright Securities Co., Ltd. (SHA: 601788) during the years from 2002 to 2003.
+He was also as the Chairman of the Board of Supervisors of China Everbright Securities Co., Ltd. (SHA:601788) during the years from 2002 to 2003.
 Mr. Deng was the Vice President of the 5th and 6th Henan Institute of Finance, the 7th CPPCC member and executive director of China Youth Entrepreneurs Association and the committee member of the 7th People's Political Consultation Committee of Henan Province.
-Currently in Australia, Mr. Deng is the beneficial owner of J & K Exports Pty Limited and JSMD Investments Pty Limited, and the chairman of The Federation of Henan Chamber of Commerce Australia Incorporated.